microsoft/Windows-driver-samples/mtabow.md

 * Download HLK_MVHV 0.02.
 HLK and OS.
 See beneath.
 * Install HLK Controller.
 * Install HLK Client OS.
 Run one time prerequisited.
 See beneath.
-* Run 12 MVHV tests.
-See beneath.
-You may want to start with "Microsoft teams MVHV Test Version Check" as a sanity check.
+* Run the System test "Microsoft Teams MVHV Test Version Check".
+Test should Pass.
+* Run the other 11 System tests.
+The test should complete, but may not all pass (errors are fine and we will refine - but we'd love to look at them)
+* You are not asked to run the Device version of the tests.
 * Create HLKX file.
-* Review and/or share with Microsoft.
+* Review results and/or share with your Microsoft partner please.

 ## Terminology
 * HLK: Windows Hardware Lab Kit.